AndreyMork/domistrukt/README.md

 ## Overview

-`@ayka/domistrukt` is a lightweight TypeScript library designed to facilitate the creation of structured data objects.
-It provides a type-safe and flexible API for defining and initializing classes with custom properties and behaviors, simplifying the management of complex data structures in TypeScript projects.
+`@ayka/domistrukt` is a lightweight TypeScript library that simplifies the creation of structured data objects.
+It offers a type-safe and flexible API for defining and initializing classes with custom properties and behaviors, making it easier to manage complex data structures in TypeScript projects.

 ### Key Features